 Many people have microchips implanted in their pets for identification purposes.
 If your dog does not have a microchip, you might want to consider microchipping your dog.

-Millions of pets get lost and end up in shelters every year, and few of these missing pets are reunited with their owners.
-Unfortunately, many are adopted out to new homes or even euthanized.
+Millions of pets get lost, end up in shelters every year, get separated from their dog collars and tags, and sadly, few of these missing pets are reunited with their owners.
+Many are adopted out to new homes or even euthanized.

-How a Pet Microchip Works
+How It Works

 Once in place, the microchip can be detected immediately with a handheld device that uses radio waves to read the chip.
 This device scans the microchip and then displays a unique alphanumeric code.

-Avoid Losing Your Dog
+Prevent Losing Your Pet

 No method of identification is perfect.
 Responsible pet ownership includes keeping current on your identification tags (including cats), keep your dog leashed, and refrain from letting your dog or cat free roam.
 As a backup plan, consider microchipping as reinforcement.
 If your pet does become lost, more identification can increase the odds of finding your beloved companion.